 - 1 tsp cayenne pepper or hot sauce optional

 - 1 tsp salt

 - Place the potatoes in a medium-sized pot and cover with water and a generous pinch of salt.
-Bring the water to a simmer and cook the potatoes until a knife meets little resistance when inserted into a potato, about 10 minutes.
+Bring the water to a simmer and cook the potatoes until a knife meets little resistance when inserted into the center, about 10 minutes.
 Drain and let stand in a colander for a few minutes to let as much moisture drain as possible.

 - Meanwhile, pre-heat the oven to 450 degrees.
-Line a sheet tray with parchment paper.
-Spread the steamed potatoes out over the sheet tray and toss with the olive oil and another generous sprinkle of salt.
-Make sure the potatoes are not crowded on the sheet tray and there is plenty of space in between each one.
+Spread the steamed potatoes out over a baking tray and toss with the olive oil and another generous sprinkle of salt.
+Make sure the potatoes are not crowded on the baking tray and there is plenty of space in between each one.
 If necessary use two sheet trays.

 - While the potatoes are roasting make the aioli.
 Whisk together all of the ingredients in a small bowl.

 - Transfer the roasted potatoes to a large plate or platter.
 Top with the smokey tomato aioli and a sprinkle of smoked paprika.
 Enjoy immediately!